Why invest in Agilyx?

 New regulations and increased consumer environmental awareness are pressuring brands to increase their recycled content targets.

-By 2030, advanced recycling supply capacity will lag announced required demand by 50%.
-This creates a significant challenge accessing appropriate feedstock to supply advanced recycling production facilities.
+This creates a significant challenge in accessing appropriate feedstock to supply mechanical and advanced recycling production facilities.

 New regulations and increased consumer environmental awareness are pressuring brands to increase their recycled content targets.

-By 2030, advanced recycling supply capacity will lag announced required demand by 50%.
-This creates a significant challenge accessing appropriate feedstock to supply advanced recycling production facilities.
+This creates a significant challenge in accessing appropriate feedstock to supply mechanical and advanced recycling production facilities.

-Strong growth in feedstock demand is supported by market conditions, presenting a unique investment opportunity in plastic recycling infrastructure.
+Strong growth in feedstock demand is supported by market conditions, presenting a unique investment opportunity in plastic recycling infrastructure and substantial profit potential in the recycled plastics market.

 $2,000 per metric ton